 Our Tuition Assistance Philosophy

 Bishop Marshall School is committed to accepting students for admission from diverse socioeconomic backgrounds.
 Our Board of Trustees has a need-based tuition assistance policy for Kindergarten – 8th grade that allocates funds exclusively for families who need assistance to attend.
 For Pre-Kindergarten, the State of Vermont’s Bright Futures program offers financial support (www.brightfutures.dcf.state.vt.us).
 At Bishop Marshall School, we believe that an independent Catholic education is first and foremost a commitment and responsibility of the parents.
 Need-based aid is defined as the difference between what it costs to attend Bishop Marshall School and a family’s ability to pay.
-While we attempt to meet a percentage of need, no child receives a full tuition.
+While we attempt to meet a percentage of need, no child receives a fully funded tuition.

 We distribute over $100,000 annually in need-based assistance to roughly 50% of our students.
 The school fundraises throughout the year to provide the tuition assistance packages that are awarded and we do not have the ability to award need-based tuition assistance to every family who qualifies.
 The Tuition Assistance Committee strives to maintain a diverse community of students and looks for evidence of a family’s strong commitment to a Bishop Marshall School education.